BluCalculator/Birthday-Rememberer/README.md

+generated mostly by chatgpt
+it sucks and doesn't work.

-Running directly via https://blucalculator.github.io/Birthday-Rememberer/ works
+Can render directly via https://blucalculator.github.io/Birthday-Rememberer/